dvir-biton/dvir-biton/README.md

 # 💫 About Me:

 Hey there! 👋
-Hi, I’m Dvir, a Mobile Developer and UI/UX Designer.
+I’m Dvir, a Mobile Developer and UI/UX Designer.
-I’ve loved the idea of turning ideas into reality from a young age, and that’s what drove me to follow my dream of becoming a Mobile Developer.
+From a young age, I loved the idea of turning ideas into reality, which drove me to follow my dream of becoming a Mobile Developer.
 I’m hard-working and always striving to learn and improve.

 Where’s my next challenge?! ;)